Climate Papers

 Click here for a summary list of the 30+ challenges humanity must overcome to end the climate change emergency and survive accelerating global warming.

 Click here to read the ten most dangerous things almost everyone does not understand about our current runaway global heating emergency.
-This will also offer additional critical climate momentum and inertia factors and other climate insights, partly explaining why we only have 3-6 years left to maintain some level of effective control over our climate future.
+This will also provide additional critical climate momentum and inertia factors, along with other climate insights, partly explaining why we have about 3-6 years left to maintain some level of effective control over our climate future.

 Click here to learn about the many immoral tactics that the global fossil fuel cartel has used to prevent humanity for 60 years from solving the climate change emergency because it would cut into their fossil fuel profits.

 Click here and scroll down about a third of a page.
-You will see four illustrations showing the undeniable failure of all previous international climate change treaties and conferences to stop the increasing rise in the amount of toxic and polluting carbon and methane in our atmosphere.
+You will see four illustrations showing the undeniable failure of all previous international climate change treaties and conferences to stop the continued rise in the levels of toxic, polluting carbon and methane in our atmosphere.

 Food production emergency